murphygroup/cellorganizer-documentation_old/source/chapters/tutorials.rst

 * a string containing wildcards, e.g. `/path/to/images/*.tiff`
 * a cell array of strings that point to each file, e.g. `{'/path/to/images/1.tiff', '/path/to/images/2.tiff'};`
-* a cell array of function handles where each function returns a 2D/3D array that corresponding to each image in the list
+* a cell array of function handles where each function returns a 2D/3D array that corresponds to each image in the list

 The fourth argument `options_structure` is a Matlab structure that contain the fields necessary for you to train the model in question.

 In general, the images should

 * be able to be read with `BioFormats for Matlab <http://loci.wisc.edu/software/bio-formats>`_.
-* contain only a single cell OR have a single cell region defined by an additional mask images
+* contain only a single cell OR have a single cell region defined by additional mask image(s)
 * contain channel(s) for fluorescent marker(s) appropriate for the desired type of model (typically, a channel for nuclear shape (e.g., DAPI, Hoechst, tagged histone) channels, cell shape (e.g., a soluble cytoplasmic protein, a plasma membrane protein, or autofluorescence), and a specific organelle)

 If your images are valid OME.TIFF files with regions of interest (ROI), then you can use the helper function `get_list_of_function_handles_from_ometiff` to retrieve a list of function handles.
 Each function handle should be able to return a 3D matrix when called using `feval`.
 For example